by Mike Ratliff

 Let us join John 6 the day after the feeding of the Five Thousand and our Lord has walked on water.
 The crowd is still on the other side of the sea from where the 12 Disciples and our Lord have gone, which is Capernaum.

-On the next day the crowd that remained on the other side of the sea saw that there had been only one boat there, and that Jesus had not entered the boat with his disciples, but that his disciples had gone away alone.
-Other boats from Tiberias came near the place where they had eaten the bread after the Lord had given thanks.
-So when the crowd saw that Jesus was not there, nor his disciples, they themselves got into the boats and went to Capernaum, seeking Jesus.
-(John 6:22-24 ESV)
+22 The next day the crowd that stood on the other side of the sea saw that there was no other small boat there, except one, and that Jesus had not entered with His disciples into the boat, but that His disciples had gone away alone.
+23 There came other small boats from Tiberias near to the place where they ate the bread after the Lord had given thanks.
+24 So when the crowd saw that Jesus was not there, nor His disciples, they themselves got into the small boats, and came to Capernaum seeking Jesus.
+John 6:22-24 (NASB)

 I would not be at all surprised to hear of a Seeker Sensitive “pastor” take these three verses and turn them into a positive showing that people really do seek after Jesus on their own, hence their motive to design their churches and programs in a way to meet these peoples “felt needs” to welcome them in, to make them feel right at home.
 Were these people seeking after Jesus as their Saviour or was it something else entirely?

 25 καὶ εὑρόντες αὐτὸν πέραν τῆς θαλάσσης εἶπον αὐτῷ· ῥαββί, πότε ὧδε γέγονας;